From collection Phi Gamma Delta Publications Collection

 ing backgrounds as well as Scott Schlesner

-and reasurer of Mu chapter.
+and Treasurer of Mu chapter.
 Many of our

 and have enabled us to obtain valuable input